-Progress to date Issue is being addressed through □ Primary / Secondary legislation □ Regulation / Guidelines □ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions Legislation grants CVM sufficient powers to enter into international agreements with supervisory authorities.
-In addition to being a signatory to the IOSCO MMoU, CVM has signed supervisory MOUs with the US Financial Industry Regulation Authority (FINRA) and with the European Securities and Markets Authority (ESMA).
-Other actions: Establishment of bilateral Supervisory Memoranda of Understanding (MOUs).
-If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Legislation grants CVM sufficient powers to enter into international agreements with supervisory authorities.
+In addition to being a signatory to the IOSCO MMoU, CVM has signed supervisory MOUs with the US Financial Industry Regulation Authority (FINRA) and with the European Securities and Markets Authority (ESMA). yet been fully implemented, please provide reasons for delayed implementation Other actions: Establishment of bilateral Supervisory Memoranda of Understanding (MOUs).